Road Trips from Bartlett, TN

 Bristol, TN

-Bristol, TN, is a significant drive at 488.1 miles and 8.9 hours, making it a recommended overnight trip.
-The route mixes highway and surface roads with gently rolling terrain.
+This 488.1-mile drive, taking 8.9 hours, is a good candidate for an overnight trip.
+It features gently rolling terrain and mixed highway/surface roads.
 Notably, it offers access to both Stones River National Battlefield and Great Smoky Mountains National Park.

 Erwin, TN